MarcusE1W/absolute-beginner/content/post/lofree-keyboard.md

 ## Pairing

-Hold fn + 1 ( or 2,3) until the light next to the caps-lock key blinks.
+1. Hold fn + 1 ( or 2,3) until the light next to the caps-lock key blinks.
+2. Find _DOT@LOFREE_ and pair the keyboard.

+You can pair two more devices and switch with fn + 1 or 2 or3

 ## Settings